ProvableHQ/ARCs/arc-0038/README.md

   }
 ```
 #### Claim Withdrawal Public
-`claim_withdrawal_public` takes two arguments: recipient as an address, and amount as a u64.
-Given that a withdrawer has a withdrawal claim, they can pass in a recipient to receive amount.
-Note, to keep the protocol simple, the amount must be the full amount of their withdrawal claim.
+`claim_withdrawal_public` takes two arguments: `recipient` as an address, and `amount` as a u64.
+Given that a withdrawer has a withdrawal claim, they can pass in a `recipient` to receive `amount`.
+Note, to keep the protocol simple, the `amount` must be the full amount of their withdrawal claim.
-`claim_withdrawal_public` is intended to be used at any point that the withdrawer has a withdraw claim with a claim_height that is greater than or equal to the current block height.
+`claim_withdrawal_public` is intended to be used at any point that the withdrawer has a withdraw claim with a `claim_height` that is greater than or equal to the current block height.
-In a nutshell, the concerns of the finalize portion of claim_withdrawal_public are to:
+In a nutshell, the concerns of the finalize portion of `claim_withdrawal_public` are to:
 - Ensure that the withdrawer can withdraw and that the withdrawer is withdrawing everything in the claim
-- Remove the withdrawal_state so that the withdrawer may claim more credits in a separate withdrawal process
+- Remove the `withdrawal_state` so that the withdrawer may claim more credits in a separate withdrawal process
 - Update the protocol state
 ```aleo
 function claim_withdrawal_public: